kurt-hectic/blog/_posts/2025-11-01-wdqms-observability.markdown

 # conclusion

-Implementation of metrics increased the stablity of WDQMS, as the team has been able to identify and respond to errors faster then before.
+Implementation of metrics increased the stability of WDQMS, as the team has been able to identify and respond to errors faster than before.
 The metrics provided by the data-processing jobs have allowed us to better understand the system behaviour, particularly when and how files made available by NWP centers are processed.
 The availability of metrics over time from all components assures us to have enough contextual information available should an incident araise, or should we need it for future resource planning.